joaosMart/fish-species-class-siglip/README.md

 ]

 SINGLE_FISH_PROMPTS = [
-    "Clear image of a single fish swimming in a river.", "Clear image of a single fish swimming in a contained environment."
+    "Clear image of a single fish swimming in a river."
 ]
 ```
 **Key Features:**
 - Zero-shot classification for fish counting
 - Cross-validation with 30 repetitions